CodeYourFuture/syllabus-archive/js-core-2/lesson4.md

 # Homework

-- Continue working on the repository you forked in this lesson
+- Continue working on [the repository](https://github.com/CodeYourFuture/dom-ajax) you forked in this lesson
     - Open up **readme.md** and follow the instructions in there
+- Fork [this repo](https://github.com/CodeYourFuture/WebDeveloperTest) and follow the instructions
+    - This is a project with several deadlines, make sure you understand the requirements very well and start as soon as possible.
+Also communicate regularly using both **email** and Slack.